 Understanding oppression: We work constantly, through deep listening and self-reflection, to understand how systems of oppression impact our clients and us.

 Amplifying voices: We listen to, amplify, and incorporate the voices of underrepresented peoples and communities in our work.
 The perspectives of project participants deserve to be represented as authentically as possible.

-Reducing barriers: We reduce barriers to participation that stem from systems of structural violence, recognising that solutions are not one-size-fits-all.
+Reducing barriers: We reduce barriers to participation that stem from systems of structural violence, recognizing that solutions are not one-size-fits-all.